 Our goal is for discipline to be firm, fair, and consistent.
 With each incident/referral, the following items are taken into consideration before consequences are assigned – the age of the student, the severity of the incident, disabilities or health concerns of the student, the number of prior referrals, and victims (if any).
 Students who bring a weapon to school will be automatically suspended for a minimum of three days.
 Parents will receive either a phone call or notice from the office the day of the referral/incident.
 Consequences usually build upon one another.
 Legally, we can only discuss the actions or consequences of a student with their legal parent or guardian.

 Please help us keep all students safe by making dismissal changes by 1:00 p.m. each day by phone or with a note.
 Late dismissal changes sometimes lead to a more chaotic dismissal.
-Do NOT ask us to make dismissal changes after 1:00 p.m. unless it is an emergency.
+Do NOT ask us to make dismissal changes after 12:00 p.m. unless it is an emergency.
 Our goal is to dismiss all students safely each day.
 We appreciate your help!
 Please be sure the office, the transportation office, and your child are all aware of your dismissal preferences.
 Please do NOT enter the bus loop during dismissal time.
 Please do not drive on the grass.
 Please utilize parking spaces in the parking lots.
 Students should not congregate on campus before or after school hours.
-If you have a child in both buildings – pick up your child at Warren Street before picking up your child at Pleasant Avenue.
+If you have a child in both buildings – pick up your child at Pleasant Avenue before picking up your child at Warren Street.

 Each grade level is dismissed from their own designated door.
 Each grade level will have support staff assisting and supervising students:

-- 6th Grade- Front of building (middle doors)
+- 4th Grade– Front of building in the middle of the building

 The GJSD will provide and support diverse, quality academic opportunities in collaboration with our community in order to graduate citizens with the knowledge, skills, and ability to promote and succeed in a stronger society.